nowitsabby/dark-rpg-nextjs/assets/srd/advancement.md

 ## Talent Purchases

-Talents are enhancements that permit a character to use his natural abilities in new fashions\.
-These can provide a situational bonus to the use of a skill or characteristic, or provide specific and unusual ways for a character to take advantage of his equipment\.
+Talents are enhancements that permit a character to use her natural abilities in new fashions\.
+These can provide a situational bonus to the use of a skill or characteristic, or provide specific and unusual ways for a character to take advantage of her equipment\.
 As with characteristics and skills, talents have aptitudes associated with them \(usually two, but some might have only one\), and are discounted based on how many a character shares\.
 Talents are also divided into three tiers, representing their relative power levels and the amount of xp needed to purchase them\.
 Talents also often have prerequisites that must be met before they can be purchased, no matter what tier they belong to\.

 ### Talent Advance Costs
 Matching Aptitudes| Tier One| Tier Two| Tier Three